DallanQ/7_wonders_duel/Manual.md

 These Ages are played out in a similar fashion, with each player having the chance to play approximately 10 cards per Age to earn coins, strengthen their armies, make scientific discoveries, and develop their city.

 In 7 Wonders Duel, there are 3 ways to claim victory: military supremacy, scien-tific supremacy, and civilian victory.

 Military and scientific victories can happen at any time and end the game immediately.
 If, by the end of the third Age, no one has yet won the game, the players add up their victory points, and the player with the highest score is declared the winner.

 ## GAME ELEMENTS (Page 4)

 ### Wonder card (Page 4)

 Each large card represents a Wonder from the Age of Antiquity.
 Each Wonder consists of a name, a construction cost, and an effect.

-> the cost shown on the left as coins icons , and the effect on the right, which gives 9 points when built.
+> image of a card with the cost shown on the left as coins icons , and the effect on the right, which gives 9 points when built.
 The background features a pyramid and a river scene

 ### Military Tokens (Page 4)

 The Military tokens represent the benefits a city earns when it manages to gain the upper hand, militarily, over its opponent.

->Red rectangular tokens with split golden coins.
+> image of red rectangular tokens with split golden coins.
 The token has the number 2 or 5 with in the split golden coin.

 ### Progress Tokens (Page 4)

- The progress tokens represent effects which you can obtain by collecting iden- tical pairs of scientific symbols.
+The progress tokens represent effects which you can obtain by collecting identical pairs of scientific symbols.

 > circular icons, a "7" labeled "PHILOSOPHY," symbols for "ECONOMY," a yellow triangle for "ARCHITECTURE," and "MASONRY".

 ### Conflict Pawn (Page 4)

 The Conflict pawn indicates on the board one city’s military advantage over the other.

->A red game piece shaped like a shield with two crossed swords behind it
+> image of a red game piece shaped like a shield with two crossed swords behind it

 ### Board (Page 4)

 The board represents the military rivalry between the two cities.
 It is divided into zones (9) and spaces (19).
 The last space on each end represents the player's capital.
 It also holds the Military tokens and the Progress tokens available for the cur- rent game.

-> board with Progress Tokens at the top, Military Tokens on the left, spaces on the right, and zones in the middle.
+> image of a board with Progress Tokens at the top, Military Tokens on the left, spaces on the right, and zones in the middle.
 The Conflict Pawn starts in the center of the board.

 ### Coins (Page 4)

 Coins allow you to construct certain Buildings, and to purchase resources through commerce.
 The Treasury, the accumulated coins, is worth victory points at the end of the game.

- > A large bronze coin with the number 6, a medium-sized gold coin with the number 3 and a small silver coin with the number 1.
+> image of a large bronze coin with the number 6, a medium-sized gold coin with the number 3 and a small silver coin with the number 1.

 ### Guild and Age cards (Page 5)

 In 7 Wonders Duel, all of the Age and Guild cards represent Buildings.
 The Building cards all consist of a name, an effect and a construction cost.

+> image of a card with the effect at the top, the cost in the upper left under the effect, and the name at the bottom.

 There are 7 different types of Buildings, easily identifiable by their colored border.

-- Raw materials (brown cards), these Buildings produce resources:
->Clay: a circular orange background with two red clay bricks stacked on top of each other.

-> Wood: a circular green background, featuring a small pile of stacked wooden logs.

-> Stone: circular grey background with a large grey stone block in the center.
+- Raw materials (brown cards), these Buildings produce resources: (icons of Clay: a circular orange background with two red clay bricks stacked on top of each other, Wood: a circular green background, featuring a small pile of stacked wooden logs, and Stone: circular grey background with a large grey stone block in the center.)

-- Manufactured goods (grey cards), these Buildings produce resources:
-> Glass: a hexagonal blue  with a glass jar in the center.

-> Papyrus: hexagonal beige  with an ancient rolled scroll
+- Manufactured goods (grey cards), these Buildings produce resources: (icons of Glass: a hexagonal blue  with a glass jar in the center, and Papyrus: hexagonal beige  with an ancient rolled scroll)

-- Civilian Buildings (blue cards), these Buildings are worth victory points:
->Victory Points: green laurel wreath with a gap at the top.
+- Civilian Buildings (blue cards), these Buildings are worth victory points: (icon of Victory Points: green laurel wreath with a gap at the top.)

-- Scientific Buildings (green cards), these Buildings allow you to score victory points and grant a scientific symbol:
->Globe on a Stand small globe with visible latitudinal and longitudinal lines, held by a wooden or bronze-colored stand

->Wagon Wheel large circular wheel with spokes, resembling an old-fashioned wooden wagon wheel

->Shovel on Dirt a shovel is depicted resting on a small pile of dirt, symbolizing construction, agriculture, or manual labor.

->Mortar and Pestle a rounded bowl (mortar) with a stick-like tool (pestle) inside

->Set Square and Compass a triangular set square with a compass inside.

->Quill and Inkpot A feather quill is placed next to a small inkpot
+- Scientific Buildings (green cards), these Buildings allow you to score victory points and grant a scientific symbol: (icons of Globe on a Stand: small globe with visible latitudinal and longitudinal lines, held by a wooden or bronze-colored stand, Wagon Wheel: large circular wheel with spokes, resembling an old-fashioned wooden wagon wheel, Shovel on Dirt: a shovel is depicted resting on a small pile of dirt, symbolizing construction, agriculture, or manual labor, Mortar and Pestle: a rounded bowl (mortar) with a stick-like tool (pestle) inside, Set Square and Compass: a triangular set square with a compass inside, and Quill and Inkpot: A feather quill is placed next to a small inkpot)

 - Commercial Buildings (yellow cards), these Buildings are worth coins, produce resources, change the trading rules, and are sometimes worth victory points.

-- Military Buildings (red cards), these Buildings increase your military power:
+- Military Buildings (red cards), these Buildings increase your military power: (icon of a red shield with two crossed swords)

 - Guilds (purple cards), these Buildings allow you to score points based on specific criteria.

 Note: The Age III deck contains no Raw materials (brown cards) or Manufactured goods (grey cards), but it contains the Guild cards (purple cards).

 #### Cost of cards (Page 5)

 The area located under the color strip on Age cards indicates the construction cost.
 If that area is empty, the Building is free and requires no resources to be constructed.

 Example: the Lumber Yard is free, the Stone Pit costs 1 coin, the Baths require 1 Stone to be built, and the Arena requires 1 Clay, 1 Stone and 1 Wood.

->Lumber Yard: a scene of logs being prepared in a sunset-lit yard with no cost.
+> image of a Lumber Yard card: a scene of logs being prepared in a sunset-lit yard with no cost in the left top corner.

->Stone Pit: has stone and costs 1 coin displayed at the left top corner, depicting a quarry where stone is extracted.
+> image of a Stone Pit card: has stone and costs 1 coin displayed at the left top corner, depicting a quarry where stone is extracted.

->Baths: has 3 victory points at the top left corner and a  stone , featuring a Roman bath scene where people are relaxing.
+> image of a Baths card: has 3 victory points at the top and a stone at the top left corner, featuring a Roman bath scene where people are relaxing.

->Arena: grants 2 victory points and 3 coins,  with clay, stone and one wood  at the left top corner, illustrating a gladiator performing in a bustling arena.
+> image of an Arena card: grants 2 victory points and 3 coins, with clay, stone and one wood at the left top corner, illustrating a gladiator performing in a bustling arena.

 Starting in Age II, some Buildings have both a cost and a free construction condi- tion: if the player has previously constructed the Building indicated via a symbol in the cost area, the construction is free.
 Example: the construction of the Horse Breeders requires 1 Clay and 1 Wood, OR the possession of the Stable.

->Horse Breeders:  clay and wood and a symbol of to crossed sword on a red shield , featuring a majestic scene with horses in front of a palace.
+> image of a Horse Breeders card: clay and wood at the top left corner, and a symbol of a stable underneath them, featuring a majestic scene with horses in front of a palace.

 ## Preparation (Page 6)